marimo-team/marimo/docs/guides/apps.md

 ### Slides layout

 If you prefer a slideshow-like experience, you can use the slides layout.
 Enable the slides layout in the app preview, via the same dropdown as above.

+Unlike the grid layout, the slides are much less customizable:

+- The order of the slides is determined by the order of the cells in the notebook.
+- The slides do not support drag-and-drop rearrangement or resizing.
+- All outputs are shown and all code is hidden.

+If you need more control over the layout, please file an issue on [GitHub](https://github.com/marimo-team/marimo/issues), so we can properly prioritize this feature.